Jerry Krause (basketball, born 1936)

-Jerry Krause (born April 3, 1936) is the former director of basketball operations for Gonzaga University between 1985 to 2015.
-Before joining Gonzaga, Krause primarily worked as a basketball coach at high schools in Iowa and Loveland, Colorado from 1959 to 1964.
-After he moved to varsity basketball in 1964, Krause was an assistant coach for Colorado State College until 1967.
-From 1967 to 1985, Krause primarily coached at Eastern Washington University for their men's basketball team.
-With Eastern Washington, Krause had 291 wins and 197 losses before he became an assistant coach for the university from 1993 to 1994.
+Jerry Krause (April 3, 1936 – May 24, 2023) was an American college basketball coach and director.
+He was the director of basketball operations for Gonzaga University between 1985 and 2015.
+Before joining Gonzaga, he primarily worked as a basketball coach at high schools in Iowa and Loveland, Colorado, from 1959 to 1964.
+After he moved to varsity basketball in 1964, he was an assistant coach for Colorado State College (now the University of Northern Colorado) until 1967.
+From 1967 to 1985, he primarily coached at Eastern Washington University for its men's basketball team.
+With Eastern Washington, he had 291 wins and 197 losses before he became an assistant coach for the university from 1993 to 1994.

 As an executive, Krause became the research committee chairperson for the National Association of Basketball Coaches in 1966.
-While continuing to hold his research chair until the 2010s, Krause was the rules chair for NCAA basketball in the late 1980s.
-In 1992, Krause co-invented a tool to measure the tension of basketball rims.
-From the NABC, Krause received the Cliff Wells Appreciation Award in 1998 and a Guardians of the Game Pillar Award in 2003.
-Krause joined the National Collegiate Basketball Hall of Fame in 2022.
+While continuing to hold his research chair until the 2010s, he was the rules chair for NCAA basketball in the late 1980s.
+In 1992, he co-invented a tool to measure the tension of basketball rims.
+From the NABC, he received the Cliff Wells Appreciation Award in 1998 and a Guardians of the Game Pillar Award in 2003.
+He joined the National Collegiate Basketball Hall of Fame in 2022.

 Early life and education

-Krause's birth occurred in Cedar Bluffs, Nebraska on April 3, 1936.
+Krause was born in Cedar Bluffs, Nebraska, on April 3, 1936.
 He grew up with four siblings while living on a farm.
 After the death of his parents during his childhood, Krause lived with his uncle and aunt.
 He played multiple sports before attending post-secondary education.

 In the early 1950s, Krause went to the University of Nebraska for an engineering program.
-He then withdrew from Nebraska for a teacher's program at Wayne State College during the mid 1950s.
-During the 1960s, Krause studied math and biomechanics at Colorado State College.
+He then withdrew from Nebraska for a teacher's program at Wayne State College during the mid-1950s.
+During the 1960s, Krause studied math and biomechanics at Colorado State College., earning his masters and doctoral degrees there.

 Career

 High school

-In 1959, Krause was an assistant football coach for Adair-Casey.
-During his time at Afair-Casey, Krause held coaching positions in athletics and basketball by 1961.
+In 1959, Krause was an assistant football coach for Adair-Casey High School in Iowa.
+During his time at Adair-Casey, Krause held coaching positions in athletics and basketball by 1961.
 Upon ending his coaching tenure with the Iowa high school that year, Krause had 32 wins and 13 losses in boys basketball.

-During November 1961, Krause went to Loveland, Colorado and joined Berthoud as a coach.
+During November 1961, Krause went to Loveland, Colorado, and joined Berthoud High School as a coach.
 In 1964, his boys basketball team qualified for the Colorado State Basketball Tournament after Berthoud won the North Central District B title.
 During the B division boys basketball championship held by the Colorado High School Activities Association that year, Berthoud won the consolation game.